sigma-z/Jentin/README.md

    * onRouteCallback - dispatched on routing when route is using a callback
    * onController - dispatched creating corresponding controller
    * onControllerDispatch - dispatched on controller dispatch
-   * onControllerResult - dispatched after controller has been dispatched
    * onFilterResponse - dispatched before response is ready to sent
    * custom events may be defined